Research I POV I UX / UI Design

 User Interviews

-To gain a deeper understanding of the target users' challenges and needs, I carried out user interviews.
-By analyzing the qualitative data, I defined two user personas within the main target groups, allowing me to better address their needs and prioritize design goals effectively.
+By analyzing the qualitative data collected, I was able to define two distinct user personas representing the primary target groups — enabling me to better address their needs and prioritize design decisions effectively.

 Sorting Results